hyperledger/fabric-ca/README.md

 # ./cop client reenroll ../testdata/csr.json http://localhost:8888
 ```

-Note that this updates the enrollment material in the `$COP_HOME/client.json` file.
+The enrollment certificate and enrollment key are stored in the same location as described in the previous section for the `enroll` command.

 ### Register a new user